d1618033/python-redfish-utility/docs/slate/source/includes/_advancedusage.md

 --filter [FILTER_PROPERTY=FILTER_VALUE]

 #### Description
-If there is more than one instance of a Type on the system, when you select it, the `filter` option can be used to narrow down the results.
+If there is more than one instance of a type on the system, when you select it, the `filter` option can be used to narrow down the results.
 With this narrowed result, you can set specific instance properties, list specific instance properties, or get specific instance properties.

 <aside class="notice"> The filter option can be used in the get, list, and set commands.</aside>